Friday, January 31, 2020

 tore poor Humpty so severely that all the kings horses and

-all the kings men could never put it back together again.
-All
+all the kings men could never put him back together again, all

 the pieces of the puzzle mystically sticking incongruently, their

-intent, through all of the gibberish of English residue.
-To a
+to other end of the contintent, through all of the gibberish of

-place where no war had even been seen.
-What a fantastical
+English residue to a place no war had even been seen.
+What a

-world this place where the language was so foreign and the
+fantastical world this place where language was so foreign.
+The

 English residue of of jibberish kept whispering, as if taunting